AlShap0/COMP598_FinalProject/README.md

 # COVID sentiment analysis in Canadian social media

-Project was completed in November-December 2021.
+Project was completed in November-December 2021 by Alon Shapiro, Hugo Baraer, and Luca Weishaupt as part of the final project for COMP 598 - Data Science at McGill University.

 ## Quick Overview